-Mike Pence’s Big Queer Dance Party
+Mike Pence’s ‘Big Queer Dance Party’

 — Alexander Rubinstein (@AlexR_DC) January 19, 2017

-Mike Pence has not yet responded to the big queer dance party that he unwittingly hosted last night, but attendees hope that their message was heard.
-In the words of Firas Nasr, a protest organizer who spoke to the Washington Post about the queer dance party,

-“The idea is to leave a mark that Mike Pence will never forget.
+Mike Pence has not yet responded to the “big queer dance party” that he unwittingly hosted last night, but attendees hope that their message was heard.
+In the words of Firas Nasr, a protest organizer who spoke to the Washington Post about the queer dance party, “The idea is to leave a mark that Mike Pence will never forget.
 We want to send a strong message to Pence that we’re a united queer community.
 We’ve always stood united.
 There’s always space to dance.”

 [Featured Image by Dennis Van Tine/STAR MAX/IPx/AP Images]